 Maybe because I’m shy, and that’s why I’m a writer in the first place.
 Or maybe because I know that the written word has a better chance of surviving the cruel passage of time.
 I’m not sure, but I know that most of the times, in real life, I do my best to act as shallow as possible.
 Serious conversations kind of bore me.

-Not the people I shamelessly turn into characters, not the real tragedies that I turn into words… because the same thing I do to myself.
+Not the people I shamelessly turn into characters, not the real tragedies that I turn into stories… because the same thing I do to myself.
 Every experience, every kiss, every heartbeat gets dissected countless times.
-Some of them find their way in my stories.
+Some of them find their way into my stories.
 And that’s a very painful process.